Waterford Suir Valley Railway: Future development

 New platforms were completed along the line at Mount Congreve Gardens and Bilberry where the local council has also created a coach parking area.
 Further halts are planned for the Woodstown Viking site and Waterford Institute of Technology Carriganore Campus.

 In late 2020, with the support of Wexford County Council and Irish Rail, the engineering team were able to salvage track from Rosbercon (New Ross) station being lifted as part of the preparation for the Waterford to New Ross Greenway.
-This track is due to be used for the creation of an additional passing loop which is expected to be necessary for the preparations to return steam to the line with the recent successful efforts to source a suitable locomotive for restoration as funds become available.
-The charity is attempting to source additional infrastructure including a water tower and turntable.
+This track is due to be used for the creation of an additional passing loop which is expected to be necessary for the preparations to return steam to the line.
+As of 2024, the charity was attempting to source additional infrastructure including a water tower and turntable.

 In 2021, work was completed to connect the station to the nearby village of Kilmeaden by an extension of the Greenway undertaken by Waterford Council.

 Discussions completed with Bord na Mona in early 2025 to acquire two additional locomotives for preservation which are no longer required by the semi-state organisation following the end of peat production in 2021.
-These are expected to be delivered in the second half of 2025 thanks to donations from members.
+These were expected to be delivered in the second half of 2025.